• Skip to primary navigation

 Sugar – caster sugar dissolves more easily into the dough, but you could use granulated sugar instead.

-Butter – obviously butter gives a better flavor, but if you only have margarine you can substitute.
-Don’t substitute with a margarine spread though – it has to be brick margarine labelled ‘for baking’.
+Butter - obviously butter gives a better flavour, but you could substitute with margarine.
+Don't substitute with a margarine spread though - it has to be brick margarine labelled 'for baking'.
 In the UK, Stork is a good alternative.

 Milk – less than you would think – the apple sauce will provide additional liquid.

-Egg – use a large egg – if you use a medium or small egg you will have to add a small amount of additional milk to compensate.
+Egg - use a large egg - if you use a medium or small egg you will have to add a small amount of extra milk to compensate.

 Apple puree – If you don’t have a jar of apple puree you can make your own by peeling and coring one apple.
 Chop the apple into cubes and place it in a saucepan with just enough water to cover it.
 Bring to the boil and allow to cook until soft.
 Mash with a fork and allow to cool.